lifeeric/AutoUser/README.md

 ![image](./autouser.gif)

-# Make the available to access as global, give permission
+# Make the file available to access as global, and give permission
 `chmod a+x autouser`
 then
 `sudo autouser /bin/`